Digital Marketing Apartment Leasing Tips

 Lead Nurture: Personalization as an Engagement Accelerator

-Having capture those website leads, it’s time to turn up engagement, build rapport, and “warm them up” for leasing agents.
+Having captured those website leads, it’s time to turn up engagement, build rapport, and “warm them up” for leasing agents.
 This is where automated, personalized nurture comes in.

 It’s worth noting that one of the ways consumer expectations have shifted is a growing demand for white-glove, personalized support, when and where they want it.
 We’re inching closer to a new reality where hyper-personalized care — or “the care of one,” as McKinsey calls it — becomes the standard across all industries.
 In the age of Amazon, Apple and Netflix, the research firm found 71% of consumers expect personalized experiences and 76% get frustrated when this doesn’t happen.
 “If consumers don’t like the experience they received, it’s easier than ever for them to choose something different,” the report reads.